wesExpress/Photometric-Model/README.md

 Inputs
 ------
 Code takes a file called "inputs.txt" currently that contains the min (second column) and max (third column) values for the parameter (first column) distributions.
-For some reason, need to leave first line blank or have '//', since std::getline skips this line for some reason.
+Need to leave first line blank or have '//', since std::getline skips this line for some reason.
 The parameters don't need to be in any order, as the code searches for each parameter needed based on a string, the first column of the input file.
 For disk_profile and bar_profile, only the second column needs a number, the third can be anything.
 For disk_profile, 1 = sersic profile.
 For bar_profile, 1 = Ferrer and 2 = Flat.

 The current accepted parameters are (with the required string name):
 + disk_profile